Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/02-bloom/5_data-movement.md

 Verification: PASS
 ```

-You can see that if the documents are split into two buffers, the overall application execution time using the Bloom8x kernel and Bloom16x kernel are very close.
+You can see that if the documents are split into two buffers, and the overall application execution time using the Bloom8x kernel and Bloom16x kernel are very close.
 As expected, using the Bloom16x kernel rather than the Bloom8x kernel has no benefit.

 While developing your own application, these attributes can be explored to make trade-offs and pick the optimal kernel implementation optimized for resources/performance.